-I’m usually not one for seasonal posts, but this camp-tastic treasure from my culturally misspent youth is perfect Halloween viewing for those maxed-out on the usual Creature Features scare fare, and perhaps longing for a little retro 70s fashion thrills to go with their holiday chills.Imagine, if you will, Mary McCarthy’s sorority sister soaper, The Group, crossed with Friday the 13th, add a bit of Charlie's Angels gloss (Aaron Spelling is this film's producer), and toss a 1960s Ross Hunter "women in peril" melodrama into the mix, and you've got a pretty good idea of what’s in store for you with Five Desperate Women (who can resist that title?).
+This camp-tastic treasure from my culturally misspent youth is high on retro '70s fashions, bitchy dialog, and TV-movie grade thrills.Imagine, if you will, Mary McCarthy’s sorority sister soaper The Group, crossed with Friday the 13th, add a bit of Charlie's Angels glamour (Aaron Spelling is also this film's producer), and toss a 1960s Ross Hunter "women in peril" melodrama into the mix, and you've got a pretty good idea of what’s in store for you with Five Desperate Women (who can resist that title?).
 A minor entry in the beloved ABC Movie of the Week anthology series of made-for-TV movies that proliferated during the 1970s.
-The series produced a slew of amazingly durable motion pictures over the course of its seven years on the air, among them: Trilogy of Terror, Duel, Don’t be Afraid of the Dark, Bad Ronald, Reflections of Murder.
+The series produced a slew of amazingly durable motion pictures over the course of its seven years on the air, among them: Trilogy of Terror, Duel, Don’t Be Afraid of the Dark, So Awful About Allan, Bad Ronald, and Reflections of Murder.

 These 90-minute movies, especially the thrillers, were ALWAYS the talk of my junior-high schoolyard the following day, and I recall, at age 13, Five Desperate Women being a particular favorite – its high regard aided considerably by our being too young and lacking in life experience to take much notice of the film’s timeworn clichés and obvious plotting.